Level Up Your Serverless Debug Experience

 Overcoming New Challenges

-Unfortunately, adoption of serverless technology is not taking off as quickly as it should, according to research by the Cloud Native Computing Foundation (CNCF) in their report The State of Cloud Native Development.
+Unfortunately, the adoption of serverless debug technology is not taking off as quickly as it should, according to research by the Cloud Native Computing Foundation (CNCF) in their report The State of Cloud Native Development.
 This is in large part due to the difficulty of understanding and troubleshooting problems within AWS Lambda functions, which are extremely abstract and highly ephemeral.
 The median Lambda invocation is less than 60 milliseconds and can happen tens of thousands – or even hundreds of thousands – of times throughout a day at scale.

 Abstraction brings the benefit of not having to worry about infrastructure.
 But it also means you can’t see the servers and don’t always know what’s going on.
 You need to adopt new tools and methods; you need to adapt to a new way of thinking about how your application is behaving.
 You have to anticipate more things in advance, incorporating that foreknowledge (which might be sophisticated educational guessing) into your Lambda functions ahead of time.